Kudus Regency: Regency Area Boundaries

+Most of the Kudus Regency area is lowland.
+In part of the northern region stands a mountain, namely Mount Muria, with the peaks Puncak Songolikur (Saptorenggo Peak) (1,602 m above sea level), Puncak Rahtawu (Rahtawu Peak) (1,522 m above sea level), and Puncak Argojembangan (Argojembangan Peak) (1,410 m above sea level).
+The largest river is the Kali Serang which flows to the west, bordering Kudus Regency with Demak Regency.
+Kudus is divided by the Gelis River in the middle, with the two sections being known by the terms Kudus West and Kudus East.
+Kudus Regency is the regency with the smallest area in Central Java, but is the richest regency in Central Java with per capita income reaching more than IDR 123 million.

 History

-The city of Kudus was something of an important Islamic holy city in the sixteenth century.
+The town of Kudus was something of an important Islamic holy city in the sixteenth century.
 It is the only place in Java that has permanently acquired an Arabic name ('al-Quds', Jerusalem).
 Sunan Kudus, one of the nine Wali Sanga, was said to have been the fifth imam (head) of the mosque of Demak and a major leader of the 1527 campaign against 'Majapahit', before moving to Kudus.

 The Mosque of Kudus (Masjid Menara) which dates from this period, remains a local landmark to this day.
 It is notable for both its perseverance of pre-Islamic architectural forms such as Old Javanese split doorways and Hindu-Buddhist influenced Majapahit-style brickwork, and for its name al-Manar or al-Aqsa.
 The date AH 956 (AD 1549) is inscribed over the mihrab (niche indicating the direction of Mecca).

 Administrative districts

-The Regency comprises nine districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census.
-The table also includes the number of administrative villages (rural desa and urban kelurahan) in each district and its post code.
+The Regency comprises nine districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the number of administrative villages in each district (totaling 123 rural desa and 9 urban kelurahan - the latter all in Kudus town District), and its post code.

+Note: (a) comprises 9 urban kelurahan (Kajeksan, Kerjasan, Mlati Kidul, Mlati Norowito, Panjunan, Purwosari, Sunggingan, Wergu Kulon and Wergu Wetan) and 16 rural desa. (b) Undaan District consists of a large southwards salient away from the rest of the Regency.